Just Who Is Joyce Johanson?

 Hi!
 I am the "Joyce" half of Joyslyn's Lhasa Apsos.
 There is more to my life than the Lhasas.
 For example:

 I am married to Lynn (the other half of Joyslyn's Lhasa Apsos!).
 We have been married since 1972.
-We have three children and three grandchildren.
+We have three children and four grandchildren.
 In addition to the Lhasas, we have a Russian Blue cat named Boris.
-Lynn is a playwright.
+Lynn is a playwright and novelist.
 You can read more about his plays on his website.

 My undergraduate degree from Wayne State College was in English and Communication (Theatre).
 My Masters Degree (in Educational Administration) is from Western Illinois University.